 A Bachelor of Arts in Humanity Studies program focuses on multiple disciplines, including religion, art, history, English, philosophy and music.
-Students study how this curriculum relates to people as well as how these disciplines evolve.
+Students may complete an internship to prepare for the field of humanities.
 Programs in the humanities field tend to be flexible and require students to implement a coherent course of study.
 These bachelor's degree programs can be found at 4-year colleges and universities, and some schools offer them in an online format.
 Applicants must have a high school diploma or GED.

 During the first two years of studies, most students complete general education requirements and then continue on to core courses within specific concentrations.
 The curricula within humanity studies programs vary greatly, but students gain skills in speaking and writing through the courses.
 Some programs may include a humanities internship, which can help students gain real-world experience as well as course credit.
 Courses offered may include:

 After graduation, students can enter the workforce and hold positions at the administrative level within certain major organizations.
 Some popular fields of employment include education, advertising, marketing and sales, corporate communications, government, law and social service.
 Within those industries, graduates can find numerous options, which include:

 - Copy editor